AFellowSpeedrunner/LUM-MARINER/README.md

 Credits to [phil-opp](https://github.com/phil-opp) for the base code of this kernel.

+## Disclaimer
+If you are looking for something that works and that you can use, **this currently is not what you're looking for.** Go use [Aero](https://github.com/Andy-Python-Programmer/aero)  by Andy-Python-Programmer instead.
+This still has a long way to go but I'm optimistic.
+If you're really bent on trying this, don't expect much.
+(Fun fact: Aero is another inspiration for me actually going ahead and trying to make this kernel and OS.)

 ## What do I plan for this?

 I plan for LUM/MARINER to become a Unix based kernel in Rust that is almost like a clone of XNU/Darwin to some degree.
 I plan on making this compatible with Linux/Unix applications and making the kernel modular to allow for easier modifications.